theopn/leetcode/README.md

     4. Iterate through elements in `arr2`
     5. While `count[arr2[i]]` is greater than 0, decrement the count and append `arr2[i]` to the output
     6. To append any remaining element, iterate `[0, k]` and append `i` with `count[i]` greater than 0
+- 2418.
+Sort the People (Easy, 2024-07-22 Daily Q)
+    1. Follow the standard quick sort template above, but take an extra parameter `names` along with `heights`
+    2. All comparisons are done with `heights`, but also make `leftNames`, `midNames` , and `rightNames`, and whenever we append `height[i]` to `left` , `mid`, or `right`, append `names[i]` to the corresponding arrays
+    3. Since we are sorting in reverse order, return `quicksort(right, rightNames + midNames + quicksort(left, leftNames)`
+- **1636.
+Sort Array by Increasing Frequency** (Easy, 2024-07-23 Daily Q)
+    - Make a counter and use a built-in sorting algorithm with lambda comparator.
+A worthy practice
+- **912. Sort an Array** (Medium, 2024-07-25 Daily Q)
+    - Either merge sort or RANDOMIZED quick sort works.
+A good practice to learn efficient sorting algorithms

 ## Linked List